JohnFromMars/BatchFromMarsPorject/README.md

 		           .execute();

 # Features
-Please check more sample code in this dierctory to get a complete overview of this library.
+Please check more sample code in this directory to get a complete overview of this library.

 Sort Task
 ------------
-The `sort` task sorts the datas by simple orders which can be arranged easily.
+The `sort` task sorts the data by simple orders which can be arranged easily.
 Sample codes below are showing how to sort data with 2 sorting condiction (substring 4 to 6 of records sorted with descending order and 1 to 3 sorted with ascending one).

        batchController.input("D:/BatchFromMars/SortData/sort1.txt", "UTF8")
 		          .output("D:/BatchFromMars/TestFooterAndHeader.txt", "BIG5", false)